What Is Transaction Multiples Valuation?

 - First, you would look at the range of the acquisition multiples – are they high or low.

-- You need to do this for all comparable transactions.
+- It would be best if you did this for all comparable transactions.
 And then finally, we will create a chart to find out the common thread.

 - Anybody can access the information available; because it’s public.

-- Since the valuation is done on the basis of range, it is much more realistic.
+- Since the valuation is based on range, it is much more realistic.

-- Since you’re looking at different players, you can understand the strategy of them.
+- Since you’re looking at different players, you can understand their strategies.

 - It also helps you understand the market better.

-- Individual biases while valuing the target company would come into place; no-one can avoid it.
+- While valuing the target company, individual biases would come into place; no one can avoid them.

-- Even if various factors are taken into consideration, still there are many more factors that are not considered.
+- Even if various factors are considered, there are still many more factors that are not considered.

-- Even if the deals are compared, no deal can be same.
-There would be one or more factor that would be different.
+- Even if the deals are compared, no deal can be the same.
+There would be one or more factors that would be different.

-This has been a guide to what is transaction multiple.
-Here we learn to shortlist the transaction, identify the correct acquisition multiple and finally calculate the value of the target company using the right valuation multiple.
+This has been a guide to what is Transaction Multiples Valuation.
+Here, we explain how to calculate it along with an example, advantages & disadvantages.
 You may also learn more about valuation from the following articles –